 Within the material interactions theme, we develop and analyse novel interactive interfaces based on electronic textiles and textile production techniques.
 Applying practice-led research approaches, principles and knowledge from fashion and textile design are utilised to develop a textile-specific vocabulary for interaction modes.
 The aim is to create soft Wearable Technology that promotes autonomy, inclusion and diversity in application areas such as Creative Industries, Health and Wellbeing, Industry 4.0, and Smart Home.

-Social Innovation discovers the social and political dimensions of design.
-Following an inclusive and diversity-based approach for transformational change and activism in underrepresented and disadvantaged communities, this research cluster addresses issues such as dis/ability, poverty, aging, health, gender, protest or intercultural dialog.
+The research fields of Social Design discover the social and political dimensions of design.
+Following an inclusive and diversity-based approach for transformational change and activism in underrepresented and disadvantaged communities, this research cluster addresses issues such as dis/ability, poverty, ageing, gender, health, protest culture or intercultural dialogue.